<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 You've reached my main home on the interwebs.

-But just in case you wander off, there's a few local joints where I also hang out (occasionally…I'm kinda a homebody):
+But just in case you wander off, there are a few local joints where I also hang out (occasionally…I’m kinda a homebody):

 John Fisher